Green-Zero-Development/greenZero-2019/content/pages/editing-websites.md

-title = "Better editing tools for my website" page_status = "better-editing-tools-for-website" publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "Default meta desciption for the page."
+title = "Better editing tools for my website" page_status = "better-editing-tools-for-website" publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "We can help get the tools you need to make editing your website easy and hassle-free."
 +++